-Starting in 1903 and running through into 1904, the Carnegie Museum made molds of the Diplodocus bones, and the first set of casts from these molds.
+Starting in 1903 and extending into 1904, the Carnegie Museum made molds of the Diplodocus bones and the first set of casts from these molds.
 The work was led by Arthur Coggeshall, the chief preparator of fossils at the Carnegie Museum, who was also in charge of designing the armature to carry the cast bones.
 A crew of Italian plasterers led by Serafino Agostini (Figure 2F) was employed, thanks to their expertise in casting artworks and Agostini’s experience at the AMNH (Nieuwland 2019:71).
+Having come from Italy to the USA at age 15, Agostini had worked for eight years with a Pittsbugh manufacturer of church statuary (Seneff 1947:118).
 Other members of the Italian crew included Emile Poli and Manno Fabri (Krishtalka 1988:15).
+The molding and casting process was elaborate, as described by Seneff (1947:118):

+To produce the plaster dinosaurs, a cast had to be made of each bone.
+The entire bone could not be copied at one time but, protected by a thin coating of wax, must be marked off by wax ridges into small sections, sometimes as many as twenty to one bone.
+Then plaster was poured on.
+Assembled in the shape of the whole bone, this shell was filled with glue, which hardened.
+After the sections of plaster were removed, a complete plaster cast of the bone was made around this glue model.
+The plaster could not be cast directly on the bone because of its brittleness.
+Wire and iron reinforcements were then added to the bones.

+Although the Diplodocus skeleton was made up of about 200 bones (counting the skull as a single unit), the molds consisted of 600 pieces (Madsen 1990:2), as some of the more elaborately constructed vertebrae required twenty-to-thirty piece molds to capture their complexities (Holland quoted in Nieuwland 2019:63).

-Agostini continued to work for Carnegie Museum for another 44 years until retiring in 1948 (Krishtalka 1988:15), and remained an important part of the operation: the Annual report for 1934 says that “Mr. Agostini made some excellent moulds and casts of the skulls of Apatosaurus and Diplodocus during the year and one of these skull casts has been mounted on our great skeleton of Apatosaurus which stands in the exhibition hall” (Carnegie Institute 1934:40).
-Although the Diplodocus skeleton was made up of about 200 bones (counting the skull as a single unit), the molds consisted of 600 pieces (Madsen 1990:2), as some of the more elaborately constructed vertebrae required up to 30 pieces to capture their complexities (Nieuwland 2019:63).
+Agostini continued to work for the Carnegie Museum for another 44 years until retiring in 1948 (Krishtalka 1988:15), and remained an important part of the operation; for example, the museum’s Annual Report for 1934 states that “Mr. Agostini made some excellent moulds [sic] and casts of the skulls of Apatosaurus and Diplodocus during the year and one of these skull casts has been mounted on our great skeleton of Apatosaurus which stands in the exhibition hall” (Carnegie Institute 1934:40).

 Although we, and other sources, speak freely of molds and the casts made from them, the reality is rather more complex.
 As Holland (1903) wrote in a letter to Carnegie, “the condition of our bones […] is such that we cannot without endangering the specimens in some cases pour plaster about them to make piece molds. […] It will become necessary for us to carefully model in sculptor’s clay a number of at least the vertebrae, and then from the models make molds, from which an indefinite number of reproductions can in future be made.”
-Thus the molds of at least some of the complex cervical and dorsal vertebrae are actually molds of sculptures, not of the original bones; and so the casts created from them do not precisely match the original bones.
+Thus the molds of at least some of the complex vertebrae are actually molds of sculptures, not of the original bones; and so the casts created from them do not precisely match their original fossil counterparts.